-Created by Life Scout, Nathan Vrzic, who wasn’t alive yet when 9/11 took place, This Eagle Scout project is a poignant memorial that features two granite pieces of flooring from the WTC that are engraved to honor those who perished in the terrorist attacks.
+Created by Life Scout Nathan Vrzic, who wasn’t alive yet when 9/11 took place, This Eagle Scout project is a poignant memorial that features two granite flooring pieces from the WTC that are engraved to honor those who perished in the terrorist attacks.
 The granite is enclosed in wooden cases.

 Veterans Memorial Park, 17487 Sylvia Dr, Brook Park, OH

 5. 9/11 World Trade Center Steel Monument in Green Township

 Green Township’s 9/11 Memorial features a 12-foot-long piece of steel from one of the WTC Towers.